OpenMPI Deployment

 from torch.nn.parallel import DistributedDataParallel as DDP

-#Initialize the process group
+# Initialize the process group

-os.environ["MASTER_ADDR"] = "127.0.0.1" # Replace with the master node's IP
+os.environ["MASTER_ADDR"] = "127.0.0.1" # Replace with master node IP

 os.environ["MASTER_PORT"] = "29500"